rear/rear-user-guide/docs/issues/index.md

 -  [\#3398 Issue](2025-02-08.3398.issue.closed.md) `closed`: Creating a Config and when or IF a Disk gets formatted
 - [\#3398 Issue](2025-02-08.3398.issue.open.md) `open`: Creating a Config and when or IF a Disk gets formatted
 - [\#3399 PR](2025-02-12.3399.pr.merged.md) `merged`: Further enhance 880\_check\_for\_mount\_by\_id.sh
+-  [\#3400 Issue](2025-02-13.3400.issue.closed.md) `closed`: Falsely "automatically excluding disk /dev/nvme4n1 (not used by any mounted filesystem
 - [\#3400 Issue](2025-02-13.3400.issue.open.md) `open`: Falsely "automatically excluding disk /dev/nvme4n1 (not used by any mounted filesystem
+-  [\#3401 Issue](2025-02-13.3401.issue.closed.md) `closed`: longhorn iscsi devices are network based devices and should not be listed to recreate in disklayout.conf
 - [\#3401 Issue](2025-02-13.3401.issue.open.md) `open`: longhorn iscsi devices are network based devices and should not be listed to recreate in disklayout.conf
 - [\#3402 PR](2025-02-13.3402.pr.merged.md) `merged`: \#3401 discard longhorn devices
 - [\#3403 PR](2025-02-14.3403.pr.merged.md) `merged`: \#3400 to avoid disks mounted without partition getting excluded